One of the most commonly asked questions about bicycle helmets is,

 The general consensus among helmet manufacturers and cyclists is to replace the helmet after a crash or after three years of regular use.

-Every helmet has a lifespan for it to provide the maximum protection to your head.
+Every helmet has a lifespan to provide maximum protection to your head.
 There are many factors that affect the lifespan of a helmet; such as exposure to sunlight, rain, temperature changes, regular cleaning and storing, and usage.

 After a crash